-Procedures for SCP Hearings before the Student Conduct Board (SCB): A hearing shall be held as soon as practicable from the date the respondent chooses an SCB hearing.
+Procedures for SCP Hearings before the Student Conduct Board (SCB): A hearing shall be held as soon as practicable from the date the responding party chooses an SCB hearing.
 All hearings will be closed, meaning that only official participants may be present in the hearing room.
-Notice of the hearing date shall be delivered to the respondent in person, or to the respondent's Brandeis email account or the respondent's home address, at least 48 hours in advance of the hearing.
+Notice of the hearing date shall be delivered to the responding party in person, or to the responding party's Brandeis email account or the responding party's home address, at least 48 hours in advance of the hearing.

-The Hearing Administrator: An administrator from the DSRCS or another Students and Enrollment professional shall serve as the Hearing Administrator.
+The Hearing Administrator: An administrator from the DSRCS or another Student Affairs professional shall serve as the Hearing Administrator.
 The non-voting role of the Hearing Administrator is to ensure appropriate execution of the hearing as prescribed in section 18.
 Responsibilities of the Hearing Administrator also include: (a) advising the Board regarding the requirements and provisions of the Student Conduct Process (SCP); (b) providing information relevant to procedures or sanctions; (c) providing continuity in Board operations and procedures; (d) facilitating the implementation of conduct procedures at all levels of the SCP; (e) acting as a liaison between Boards and the University community; and (f) assisting the Board in fulfilling its educational responsibilities.
-The Hearing Administrator shall be available prior to the hearing at the request of the complainant and respondent to provide information regarding the alleged violation and relevant procedural matters.
-To provide adequate notice to all parties, names of any Advisors and/or witnesses will be submitted by the complainant and the respondent to the DSRCS at least 24 hours prior to the hearing.
-The Hearing Administrator may share the names of witnesses and Advisors with the respondent and complainant prior to the hearing.
+The Hearing Administrator shall be available prior to the hearing at the request of the reporting party and responding party to provide information regarding the alleged violation and relevant procedural matters.
+To provide adequate notice to all parties, names of any Advisors and/or witnesses will be submitted by the reporting party and the responding party to the DSRCS at least 24 hours prior to the hearing.
+The Hearing Administrator may share the names of witnesses and Advisors with the responding party and reporting party prior to the hearing.

-Outside Contact: The respondent and complainant and their Advisors are prohibited from confronting or questioning witnesses or any other parties regarding the case prior to the hearing.
+Outside Contact: The responding party and reporting party and their Advisors are prohibited from confronting or questioning witnesses or any other parties regarding the case prior to the hearing.

-Conflicts of Interest: Student Conduct Board members may be informed of the complainant's and respondent's names and of all charges prior to a hearing so as to avoid conflicts of interest.
+Conflicts of Interest: Student Conduct Board members may be informed of the reporting party's and responding party's names and of all charges prior to a hearing so as to avoid conflicts of interest.
 Any SCB members may accordingly recuse themselves, and either party to the case may request the Board to disqualify a member if the party can satisfy the remaining members of the SCB that there is sufficient cause for disqualification.
-An alternate member may take the place of the disqualified member, or the respondent and complainant may agree to proceed without the prescribed minimum voting composition of the Board.
+An alternate member may take the place of the disqualified member, or the responding party and reporting party may agree to proceed without the prescribed minimum voting composition of the Board.

-Advisors: In a hearing before the SCB, the respondent and the complainant may each bring an Advisor of their choice from the University community to provide passive assistance.
+Advisors: In a hearing before the SCB, the responding party and the reporting party may each bring an Advisor of their choice from the University community to provide passive assistance.
 With the permission of the Hearing Administrator, Advisors may also be present for related meetings prior to, and after, the hearing/meeting.
 In exceptional circumstances, the Hearing Administrator, in consultation with the SCB chairperson, may allow active participation by an Advisor during a hearing.
 The lack of availability of any particular Advisor will not be considered a legitimate reason to reschedule or delay a hearing.
-To avoid even the appearance of undue influence, the administrator who advises the boards, members of the SCB, and members of the University Appeals Board is not eligible to serve as Advisors for the respondent or complainant.
+To avoid even the appearance of undue influence, the administrator who advises the boards, members of the SCB, and members of the University Appeals Board is not eligible to serve as Advisors for the responding party or reporting party.
 An Advisor may not also serve as a witness.